Phillip-N/de-project/README.md

 ## Project Prerequisites <a name='prereq'></a>
 Although the project is designed to be easily reproducible, there are a few prerequisites that should be noted.
 1. Have a google cloud account and a project already set up.
-2. Have compeleted the GCP initial setup done in week 1 of the data engineering zoomcamp (created a GCS bucket, create a service account, download the credentials, download and setup google SDK and assign the environmental variable for GOOGLE_APPLICATION_CREDENTIALS.
+2. Have completed the GCP initial setup done in week 1 of the data engineering zoomcamp (created a GCS bucket, create a service account, download the credentials, download and setup google SDK and assign the environmental variable for GOOGLE_APPLICATION_CREDENTIALS.
 3. Have a Kaggle account and create an API token https://www.kaggle.com/docs/api
 4. Have a dbt account
 5. Have a dockerhub account and docker installed and set up on your computer